 Presenters

-Dan Star KC, Barrister, List A BarristersDan has been at the Victorian Bar for over twenty five years and has been a Silk for approaching eight years.
-His practise is in cases in the Federal Court and the Supreme Court particularly in administrative law and regulatory matters across various areas of law.
-He has acted for and against a broad range of Commonwealth and State Ministers, departments and agencies in investigations and litigation.
-He has experience in cases involving regulators including the ACCC, the ASIC, the EPA and the Essential Services Commission.
-Dan is also briefed to provide written advice on matters of statutory interpretation.
-He has appeared in royal commissions and inquiries such as the Yoorrook Justice Commission (2023-2024) and the COVID-19 Hotel Quarantine Inquiry (2020).
+Dan Star KC, List A BarristersDan has been at the Victorian Bar for over twenty five years and has been a Silk for approaching ten years.
+He has expertise in administrative law, regulatory litigation, commercial disputes and Royal Commissions and other inquiries.
+Dan also accepts appointments to act as a Mediator.
+Dan acts both for and against Commonwealth and State Ministers, departments and agencies in public law and other litigation.
+He has expertise in investigations and litigation with regulators in civil penalty litigation.
+Dan’s practice is broad.
+In addition to trials or appeals in the Federal Court and the Supreme Court, he appears in Royal Commissions and Boards of Inquiries.
+Dan is also briefed to provide written advice on matters of statutory interpretation of Commonwealth or State legislative instruments.
+Dan is an AMDRAS Accredited Mediator and is available to be briefed as a mediator in any civil or commercial litigation proceedings.
 Dan holds a first class honours degree in law from the University of Melbourne.
-He is a writer/editor of the monthly "Federal Court Judgments" section in the Law Institute Journal published by the Law Institute of Victoria.
+He is a writer/editor of the "Federal Court Judgments" section in the Law Institute Journal published by the Law Institute of Victoria.
 Dan is the Chair of the Victorian Bar's Human Rights Committee.

 Natalie Blok, Barrister, Ah Ket Chambers